gagregrog/housecarl/README.md

 Depending on your intentions, you can either [install via pipx](#pipx-install) or  do a traditional [git install](#git-install).

+If you plan on using a Google Coral USB Accelerator, you will need to install python 3.5-3.8.
+See the [Python version notes](#python-version) below.

 #### pipx install

 If you want to use the app and won't be developing any new features, consider installing via [pipx](https://pipxproject.github.io).
 This has many benefits.
-For example, it will handle creating a virtual environment for you, and it will also allow you to invoke carl via his alias `carl`.
+For example, it will handle creating a virtual environment for you, and it will also allow you to invoke carl via his alias, `carl`.

+- ***NOTE:*** If you will be using a Google Coral USB Accelerator, you must follow the [these instructions instead](#pipx-install-with-coral).

 1. Ensure you have [`pipx` installed](https://pipxproject.github.io/pipx/installation/).
     - If you are on a mac with homebrew, you can `brew install pipx`